 “Musicians are a rare breed — once it gets in their blood, they have to go after it” — Judy Van Zant, widow of Ronnie Van Zant

-Rising out of a Jacksonville, Fla., garage band called One Percent, Lynyrd Skynyrd took their name from both the name “Leonard Skinner” from “Hello Muddah, Hello Faddah” and a high school coach who happened to have the same name.
+Rising out of a Jacksonville, Fla., garage band called One Percent, Skynyrd took their name from both the name “Leonard Skinner” from “Hello Muddah, Hello Faddah” and the high school coach who happened to have the same name.

 RELATED: 10 docs to watch out for at SXSW

 The band honed its chops the old-fashioned way, rehearsing and writing morning, noon and night at “Hell House,” a cabin in the middle of nowhere where the band could work out music.
 It was also close enough to water than Ronnie could go fishing while writing lyrics in his head, Biggie Smalls-style.
 These were the salad days — as one member puts it, “Hell House was the reward.”

 (Al Kooper, who helmed the first two albums, was floored by the band’s air-tight prowess on even the guitar solos.
 Those records cut like butter, while the rest of their output was sometimes marred by writing-in-the-studio and, um, lifestyle choices.)

 Kijak talks to folks who are around and gets tremendous archival footage (and stunning bell bottoms) of those who are not.
 There’s guitarist Gary Rossington and Ronnie’s brother Johnny Van Zant, who lets us see the Jacksonville neighborhood where the band was born.

 There’s the fascinating Artimus Pyle, the “left wing liberal hippie” who replaced original drummer Bob Burns (who all but had a nervous breakdown do to, well, the hazards of being in Skynyrd).